Confused about how to compute and pay your SSS contributions properly?

 Related: How to Apply for SSS Unemployment Benefit: An Ultimate Guide

-The SSS doesn’t allow paying the contribution for the first time as a voluntary member without being registered before as an employed, self-employed, or OFW member.
-Voluntary members can only pay the contribution to continue their SSS coverage after they get separated from employment.
+The SSS doesn’t allow contributing for the first time as a voluntary member without being registered as an employed, self-employed, or OFW member.
+Voluntary members can only contribute to continue their SSS coverage after they get separated from employment.

 Why Pay Your Contribution Regularly?